5 Ways To Protect Your Company From Predatory Recruiting

 If you were to write one thank you note a day, five days a week, fifty weeks a year, taking two weeks vacation and weekends off, you would write 250 a year, and 1000 every four years.

 Floyd Wickman teaches us that “listings are the name of the game,” and the key to quicker production in new people is to “make them strong at the basics first.”
-That means get them working on listings right away.
+That means getting them working on listings right away.
 Day one.

-(By the way, I hope you noticed the qualifier in that sentence – for veteran agents who need to produce.
-I don’t believe there is anything that can be done to help or motivate low producers who have no need to produce.
-As long as they are not hurting your image, your authority or your overall company morale, leave them alone.)
+For new agents, the solution to quick production is to train them.
+For veteran agents who need to produce, but aren’t producing, the solution is to coach them up.
+By the way, I hope you noticed the qualifier in that sentence – for veteran agents who need to produce.
+I don’t believe there is anything that can be done to help or motivate low producers who do not need to produce.
+As long as they are not hurting your image, your authority, or your overall company morale, it’s okay to have them produce at their own pace.)

 Too many organizations have a lopsided top half of production – a handful of big producers wagging the dog.
-Management is so busy placating and giving them special treatment, they sometimes don’t see how precarious a position that puts them in.
+Management is so busy placating and giving them special treatment, that they sometimes don’t see how precarious a position that puts them in.

 What would happen to most offices if the top dozen agents left or stopped producing?
 Devastation.
 When one of them sneezes, you catch pneumonia!

-Not by poaching them away from your competition, but by growing them organically from within.
-As Floyd says, “Build from the bottom.”
 In other words, repeat #3 and #4 above.
-Get your new agents producing quicker; and get your veteran low-producers back into production.
+Get your new agents producing quicker, and get your veteran low-producers back into production.

 The Floyd Wickman Team blog by Mike Pallin